Ages: All welcome!

-Early Birds is designed for visitors on the autism spectrum or those with sensory sensitivities.
+Early Birds is designed for autistic people and those with sensory sensitives.
 Features of this event may also benefit visitors with other access requirements and their families or friends.
 This event is for all ages.

 Early Birds events align with the Australian Museum's Accessibility and Inclusion Action Plan 2018-21 (AIAP) to break down barriers that hinder the full and effective participation of people with access requirements, and create a place where everyone can be inspired to explore and understand our natural and cultural worlds.
 Early Birds is a gateway event where visitors become familiar with the Australian Museum in a safe and supportive environment, in order to feel comfortable and confident visiting us again.

 - Early Birds events have limited capacity to reduce crowds, queues and associated noise.

 - Lighting and sound levels will be adjusted, where possible, throughout the Museum.